Psypher1/laravel-30-days/README.md

 It is structured like this:

-A. Section 01: Baby Steps
+-   Section 01: Baby Steps

 1. Hallo, Laravel
 2. Your First Route and Layout